HasanProgrammer/Domic-CoreService/README.md

 ![image](https://github.com/user-attachments/assets/f61cff8d-fd8e-4a03-82f2-7122ff389f9a)

 2 .
 For the **CommandHandler** section, you should follow the steps shown in the image below .
 First, implement the corresponding Handler class and inherit from the `ICommandHandler` interface provided in `Domic-CoreService`.
-For implementing your core logic, you have two methods at your disposal: `Handle` and `HandleAsync`.
+For implementing your core logic, you have two methods at your disposal : `Handle` and `HandleAsync`.
 Depending on your requirements, you can choose to use either of these methods .

 ![image](https://github.com/user-attachments/assets/224654f2-5886-4acc-8e65-ba3fbd2bd714)